keithbuhler/dissertation-story/Dissertation Story.md

-## Human Norms, Ethical Norms
+## Natural Norms, Human Norms, Ethical Norms

-On best evidence, human beings are practical rational primates.
-What is the ethical upshot?
+On best evidence, human beings are practical, rational primates.
+What is the ethical significance of this proposition?

-Firstly, if the arguments of the previous chapter hold, then all natural organisms are subject to patterns of normative evaluation.
-So, for example, it might be the case that whatever is *naturally good* for humans is ipso facto *morally good*: even innocuous, "merely biological" goods like sleep, air, and healthy food.
-Candidates to be an example of such norms can be expressed in generic propositions about human animals, for instance: "human beings sleep daily".
+Firstly, on the basis of the previous chapter's arguments, there are natural norms arising from the conditions of our animal nature.
+Candidates to be an example of such norms can be expressed in generic propositions about human animals, for instance: "animals beings sleep daily".
 Accordance with such norms would be genuinely good for humans and deviation from them genuinely bad.
 Importantaly, such norms are not *only* accessible to us, but would be accessible to an "alien anthropologist" observing humanity from the "outside".
-Nevertheless, the Irrelevance Objection states that the biological norms (such as the need for sleep) are irrelevant to prudential or ethical norms (such as the need to think through one's decisions.)
-Although I have not yet addressed the Irrelevance Objection, I have given some reasons to think that our complete nature as practical, rational primates has *at least prima facie* ethical significance.
-A defeasible normative obligation to get good sleep can be overcome by citing a countervailing reason -- such as the need to stay up and feed the baby or the need to stay on duty at one's late-night post -- while still acknowledging that it is a normative obligation arising from our animal nature.
 This is the sort of naturalistic evaluation Foot, Hursthouse, and McDowell are aiming for.
 Just as the scientist evaluates members of a species by how well or badly it exemplifies its particular life form, human beings are evaluable by how well or badly they exemplify their particular life form.
 Just as we can evaluate an individual wolf by reference to its life form, perhaps we can evaluate individual human characters and abilities, human actions and lives by reference to our life form.
 Some evaluations are not obviously ethical:  starving to death, being born without limbs, being involuntarily infertile, seem to be bads-of-a-kind for creatures like us.
 They are not *moral* bads, but real misfortunes.
 The question to be pursued, then, is whether any natural human norms can be shown to be fully ethical norms.

-Secondly, there might be special instances of natural norms that apply to humans as a species of a peculiar sort.
+This is the second bit of ethical significance.
 Things get really interesting (and rather more difficult) when we consider human beings not as mere brutes but as reflective brutes.
 The difference between humans and wolves is that wolves are not rational animals.
 So, when it comes to humans, we continue to evaluate on the basis of their species, but we evaluate not just their health and normal developmental stages, and their maturity, but their *actions*.
 Michael Thompson summarizes:

 >...  will and practical reason are on the face of it just two more faculties or powers a living being may bear, on a level with the powers of sight and hearing an memory.
 The second crucial thought is that an individual instance of any of the latter powers — sight, hearing, memory — is intuitively to be judged as defective or sound, good or bad, well-working or ill-working, by reference to its bearer's life-form or kind or species.[@thompson2008life 29]

-So, the neo-Aristotelian hypothesis is that some such norms are candidates for classification as *natural ethical norms.* A candidate to be an example of such a norm "human beings reason about their decisions" or "human beings become wiser over time."
-If such propositions can be demonstrated to be natural, human, ethical norms, they would be momentous, for they would pertain to every individual human, regardless of culture and upbringing.
+So, the neo-Aristotelian hypothesis is that some such norms are candidates for classification as *natural ethical norms.* These are special instances of natural norms that apply to humans as a species of a peculiar sort.
+A candidate to be an example of such a norm "human beings reason about their decisions" or "human beings become wiser over time."

+If such propositions can be demonstrated to be natural, human, ethical norms, then they would describe "the normal human" -- not statistically normal, but the one in conformity with our species-type.
+Lest I seem to be sneaking in "purely" ethical norms, consider the possibility that whatever is *naturally good* for humans is ipso facto *morally good*: even innocuous, "merely biological" goods like sleep, air, and healthy food.
+"Human beings breathe, sleep, and eat" is not just a description but a normative generic.
+A human being who *could* eat but does not eat would be ipso facto defective.

+If natural human norms are natural norms, then they would be momentous.
+Such norms  would pertain to every individual human, regardless of culture and upbringing.
 The hypothesis to be developed is that the obligation to acquire virtues is just such a binding, natural, ethical norm.
 We are obligated to become what we truly are.

+All I want to suggest for now is that our complete nature as practical, rational primates has *at least prima facie* ethical significance.
+A defeasible normative obligation to get good sleep can be overcome by citing a countervailing reason -- such as the need to stay up and feed the baby or the need to stay on duty at one's late-night post -- while still acknowledging that it is a normative obligation arising from our animal nature.
+The defeasibility of such norms brings up the "Irrelevance Objection."
+If norms can be overcome, what do they matter at all?
+Prima facie normative bindingnness is not *everything* but it is *not nothing*.
+I shall have to address the Irrelevance Objection fully in its own chapter.

-How does this obligation relate to virtue?
-Virtues are a specific type of quality belonging to creatures like us.
+For now, we must consider how putative human norms relate to virtue.
+The notion is that virtues are a specific type of quality belonging to creatures like us.
 Virtues are the human specific goods-of-a-kind.
 The virtues constitue a set of normative constraints on what one can/should be and can/should become arising from one's nature as a practical primate.

 Relatedly, the acquisition of virtues both causes and constitutes the actualization of our life form as practical rational primates.
 Truly exemplifying our life form constitutes our species-specific flourishing.
 Virtues are commonly supposed to be "excellences" of human beings.
 Relative to what is such a quality excellent?
 The answer can only be that virtues are excellences relative to our nature or life form.
 They are the traits or qualities that enable us to actualize our life form, to fully express in a life what we are by nature.
 If what we are by nature is practical, rational primates, then virtues (we can further predict) will be traits pertaining to practical reason and animality.

 Furthermore, if our nature is to be practical, rational primates, then we have some vague notion of our natural "function."
 I shall not go in for the Aristotelian view that the natural work (ergon) of human beings is contemplative science, an activity by reference to which success and failure may be judged.
 Rather, I shall be more ecumenical: the telos of every life form is, minimally, to do all the activities that constitute its mature flourishing.
 So we should predict quite generally that the human telos is to become *fully mature* practical, rational primates.
 The conceptions of human nature (as practical reasoning animals) must be defined in relation to virtue (the excellences of rational practice and practical reason) and to human nature as it could be, our natural telos (to be excellent and mature practical, rational primates).

-I hope it is plain that hypothetical ethical implications, if they can be made good, are highly significant.
-The task of the subsequent chapters is to make good on these claims.

-### Requirements for a Successful Theory

 Becoming fully or fully actualized practical rational animals requires the actualization not only of our animal nature (through growth, maturity, reproduction) but our rational potential (through intellectual growth and knowledge, and practical wisdom that sublimates all of one's emotions and bodily desires and physical settings into a good life).
 In other words:  Humans are to become practical, rational animals.
 Hursthouse points out that we do not just admire those who survive but who exemplify a *human* form of life: "The human virtues make their possessor good qua human being, one who is as ordinarily well fitted as a human being can be in not merely physical respects to live well, to flourish -- in a characteristically human way." [@hursthouse1998virtue 208.]